AkshatNaruka/python-mini-projects/README.md

 #3. password generator :
           password generator using python .
           input the length of password and code will generate random password.

+#4. temperature converter :
+            temperature generator using python .
+            choose the option for celsius to fahrenheit or vice-versa.